 Located in City Hall Square, City Hall is a beautiful building that was inaugurated in 1905.
 But despite the beautiful façade and interior, the main attraction here is Jens Olsen’s World Clock.
 This astronomical clock has twelve movements and is wound once a week to display an incredible variety of things including: lunar eclipses, different times around the world including Copenhagen time and solar time, the time of sunset and sunrise, the calendar, a star map, and the solar system amongst other things.
 The World Clock located just inside city hall to the right.
 Entry to city hall (and the World Clock) is free to visitors.
 You don’t have to spend much time here but it is definitely a must-see for your 1 day in Copenhagen.

 Although the area has been the site to many different castles over the centuries, Christianborg Palace today is the Danish house of power.
 Parliament is located in the southern wing while the northern wing houses the royal reception rooms, Supreme Court, and the Prime Minister’s Office.
 Tickets for entry as well as tours are available however another traveller told me it was quite expensive so I didn’t bother.
 That being said, the buildings are still quite impressive to see from the outside.

-To Get the Most out of Your Day
+How to Get the Most out of Your 1 Day in Copenhagen

 If you are up for a lot of walking I highly recommend taking a free, three hour city tour to get the best out of your short stay.
 I took a group tour with Sandeman’s New Europe Tours (which run twice a day, daily) and was able to see a lot of the city in the three hours.
 Also, as mentioned above, there are a the canal tours (1hour long) that offer a great introduction to the city from the water.